SegiH/WatchList-Backend/README.md

 1. Build the backend image: `docker build docker/ -t watchlistbackend:latest`
 1. Edit `watchlistbackend-compose.yml`
    - Replace NETWORKNAME with your own Docker network name
-   - Replace YOUR_AUTH_KEY with a secure password.
-You will need to enter this in the front end app
+   - Replace YOUR_SECRET with a password of your choice.
    - (Optional) Follow these steps if you want to be able to search IMDB directly in the app.
 Otherwise, do not set the environment var RAPIDAPIKEY

      a.
 Visit [RapidAPI](rapidapi.com) and create a free account.